XKaguya/Todo-List/README.md

 * Support load exported todo list.
 * A Top window that shows todo list same with the main window.

-   By switching 'Can Drag DesktopView Window', You're allow to drag the window to anyplace that you like.
+   By switching ``Can Drag DesktopView Window``, You're allow to drag the window to anyplace that you like.